Leopard-2019/Comparing-Classifiers/README.md

 <h3>Treatment of Outliers in Numerical Columns: "age", "balance", and "pdays"</h3>
-The presence of outliers in the numerical columns: 'age','balance','previous','campaign',and'pdays'. (see Figures 9, 10 and 11) indicated by the respective boxplot demands a careful and efective treatment before moving into the modeling phase.
+The presence of outliers in the numerical columns: 'age','balance',,and 'pdays' were treated (see Figures 9, 10 and 11) indicated by the respective boxplot demands a careful and efective treatment before moving into the modeling phase.
 The histograms of the aforementioned columns have been also added for completeness.

 </br>
 </br>